 Miles Morales’s origin played off of elements which were unique to the Ultimate Spider-Man comics, including Norman Osborn’s connection to the spider that bit Peter Parker.
 But it could be adapted easily enough into the regular Marvel Universe, as all you need is Miles as an innocent bystander in a story in which cagey supervillains attempt to duplicate Spider-Man’s powers.

 Presumably, Miles Morales as Spider-Man would have his own circle of friends, family, classmates and co-workers, which means that Peter Parker’s supporting cast, probably the best in comics, wouldn’t be utilized.
 Or they would be radically different if they’ve become the guardians of Peter Parker’s estate.
 Miles Morales would also develop his own group of enemies, which would likely result in a splintering of the best rogues gallery in comics: the current Spider-Man villains.

 There are some advantages with Miles Morales in the Spider-Man suit.
 It would provide a solution to one problem in the Spider-Man comics, in which Peter Parker has been Spider-Man for several years and a few hundred adventures.
 He should be really good at it, which is why many readers are upset whenever the character makes a perceived mistake.
 As a newcomer, Miles Morales would be allowed to have a learning curve.
 He could screw up more, and would be more intimidated by the supervillains Peter Parker routinely mops the floor with.
 For several years, every battle and rescue would be a big deal.

-is power set in the Ultimate comics is slightly different, which allows for new action sequences.
+His power set in the Ultimate comics is slightly different, which allows for new action sequences.
 The new Spider-Man would automatically be a top-tier character, which would add some diversity to Marvel’s line-up.
-The overwhelming majority of Marvel’s most popular superheroes are white guys, including the top 17 from one best characters list.
+The overwhelming majority of Marvel’s most popular superheroes are white guys, including the top 17 from one list.

-Peter Parker was #1 on that list.
+Peter Parker was #1 Marvel character on that list.
 And it’s unlikely that a new character will surpass the best comic book character ever, or even reach that level.
 In the regular Marvel Universe, there isn’t as much of a need to replace Peter Parker.